-Every BPMN workflow instance has a JSON document associated with it, called the workflow instance payload.
-The payload carries contextual data of the workflow instance that is required by job workers to do their work.
-It can be provided when a workflow instance is created.
-Job workers can read and modify it.
+Every BPMN workflow instance can have one or more variables.
+Variables are key-value-pairs and hold the contextual data of the workflow instance that is required by job workers to do their work.
+They can be provided when a workflow instance is created, when a job is completed, and when a message is correlated.

 By default, a job worker gets all variables of a workflow instance.
 It can limit the data by providing a list of required variables as fetchVariables.

 The worker uses the variables to do its work.
 When the work is done, it completes the job.
 If the result of the work is needed by follow-up tasks, then the worker set the variables while completing the job.
 These variables are merged into the workflow instance.